inf-lab-dev/.github/profile/README.md

 ### ❓ Sind diese Übungen relevant für die Prüfung?

 Auch wenn diese Übungen eine wertvolle Ergänzung für dein Studium sein können, sind sie **nicht direkt relevant für die INF-EINF-B-Prüfung**.
 Das Bearbeiten dieser Aufgaben kann dir bei der Vorbereitung helfen, dennoch solltest du immer die offiziellen Materialien der Universität priorisieren.

-## 🏴󠁧󠁢󠁥󠁮󠁧󠁿🇺🇸 Welcome to INF-EINF-B Labs

-Welcome to INF-EINF-B Labs.
-Here, you'll find a collection of tutorials, exercises, and resources designed to support students enrolled in the **INF-EINF-B** module.
-These materials are inteded to help deepen your understanding of the course content and provide practice for the exam preperation.
-We explicitly use this repository to publish exercieses we want to discuss together in the lab sessions.

 ### ⚠️ Haftungsausschluss